geoMOC/gmoc-mpg-gis/docs/units/_unit05/unit05-05_best_scripting.md

 Furthermore it is mandatory for further projects to have a detailed or standardized documentation.
 This costs once more time but pays off more than.
 Please note that the following examples already use the `Roxygen2` documentation syntax which can be used later for automated documentation

+Let us start with the `10_CHM_Catalog.R` control script.
+This script already uses a setup script (`000_setup.R`) to create a reproducible environment.
+So we have to identify four different aspects:

+* what is code that is used again and again? -> make a function of it
+* what is the general setup for my working environment? -> put it into the setup script
+* what are the overall control structures (workflow, settings etc.)-> create a master control file for ruling the rest

 ```r
 #------------------------------------------------------------------------------